5h4rrK/ctf/bi0sctf24/ReAL-File-System/writeup.md

 ###### 0cf51fbc.tort

-Let's examine it using _Active Disk Editor_
+Let's take a look at it using Active Disk Editor.

 ![alt text](assests/image-20.png)